Publications

 On the Understanding of Object and Class.
 Anna Eckerdal.
 Technical report / Department of Information Technology, Uppsala University nr 2004-058, 2004.
 (External link).

 How do students understand network protocols?: A phenomenographic study.
 Anders Berglund.
-Technical Reports from the Department of Information Technology nr 2002-006, Uppsala University, 2002.
+Technical report / Department of Information Technology, Uppsala University nr 2002-006, 2002.
 (External link).

 Others